 In 2001, the Queensland Safety Award was introduced as part of highlighting the industry commitment to safety.
 The initial winner was Leighton Contractors for the Inner City Bypass project.
 Subsequently, the organisation strongly encouraged the formation of The Safety Managers and Officers of Queensland Incorporated.

 The AFCECV Board worked hard to establish the credibility of AFCEC within the industry and acceptance as a major employer organisation by contractors, clients and unions alike and successfully had fully taken-over the position previously occupied in Queensland by the nationally-based AFCC.

-The Board realised that with the growth of industrialisation and resulting multi-discipline projects that the time had come for AFCEC to change its name to the QMCA (Queensland Major Contractors Association) and incorporate contractors who delivered structural, mechanical and process projects as well as the traditional civil projects A new logo was designed, the name was changed and a new era for the organisation commenced.
+In 1996, The Board realised that with the growth of industrialisation and resulting multi-discipline projects that the time had come for AFCEC to change its name to the QMCA (Queensland Major Contractors Association) and incorporate contractors who delivered structural, mechanical and process projects as well as the traditional civil projects A new logo was designed, the name was changed and a new era for the organisation commenced.